PFC CSKA Moscow: Under Olić, Berezutski and Fedotov

 On 23 March 2021, CSKA appointed their former striker Ivica Olić as their new head coach.
 After just nine games, culminating in a 6th place finish in the 2020–21 Russian Premier League, missing the European competitions for the first time in 20 years, Olić left CSKA by mutual consent on 15 June 2021 with Aleksei Berezutski being placed in temporary charge.
 On 19 July 2021, Berezutski was confirmed as CSKA's new permanent head coach.

 In February 2022, CSKA were hit by sanctions from the United States Department of the Treasury as a consequence of the ongoing Russian invasion of Ukraine.
 CSKA is owned by Russian state-controlled VEB.RF and was sanctioned as its asset.
 In addition, the European Club Association suspended the team.
 CSKA won season-best 6 consecutive league games (last two before the winter break and the first four after), Berezutski was selected league's coach of the month for March 2022 and the club moved up to the 3rd position in the standings within 6 points of league-leading Zenit Saint Petersburg.
 However, CSKA won only twice in the remaining 8 games of the league season and finished in 5th place.
 On 15 June 2022, Berezutski left his role as head coach after his contract was terminated by mutual agreement, with Vladimir Fedotov being appointed as the clubs new head coach the same day.
 Fedotov led CSKA to the 2nd place in the 2022–23 Russian Premier League.
 CSKA also won the 2022–23 Russian Cup.

 Under Nikolić

 Marko Nikolić was appointed CSKA manager before the 2024–25 season.
 In the first season under Nikolić, CSKA finished third in the Russian Premier League and won the 2024–25 Russian Cup.

+Under Celestini

+On 22 June 2025, the club announced Swiss manager Fabio Celestini to be appointed head coach, signing a two-year contract with an option for a third year.
+The first competitive match under his coaching ended with CSKA winning the Russian Super Cup.
+The club remained in the top three of the 2025–26 Russian Premier League until the winter break, but after the season resumed it earned only 12 of a possible 30 points.
+Following a home defeat to FC Zenit, Celestini and the club announced termination of his contract by mutual consent.

+Under Igdisamov

+Dmitriy Igdisamov was in Celestini's coaching staff since 25 March 2026, after being head coach of CSKA's youth team 2023-2025.
+Following the termination of Celestini's contract on 4 May, Igdisamov was appointed as interim and then confirmed as head coach on 1 June 2026.
+Under Igdisamov CSKA remained unbeaten in first seven Russian Premier League matches.